gruLayer

 object with the Formattable

-object with dimensions ordered corresponding to the formats in this table.
+object with dimensions ordered according to the formats

 Input Format | OutputMode | Output Format |